MAIF/shapash/docs/tutorials/tutorial03-Shapash-overview-model-in-production.rst

 Switch from SmartExplainer to SmartPredictor
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

--  When you are satisfied by your results and the explainablity given by
+When you are satisfied by your results and the explainablity given by
-   Shapash, you can use the SmartPredictor object for deployment.
+Shapash, you can use the SmartPredictor object for deployment. - In this
--  In this section, we learn how to easily switch from SmartExplainer to
+section, we learn how to easily switch from SmartExplainer to a
-   a SmartPredictor.
--  SmartPredictor allows you to make predictions, detailed and
+SmartPredictor. - SmartPredictor allows you to make predictions, detail
-   summarized contributions on new data automatically.
+and summarize contributions on new data automatically. - It only keeps
--  It only keeps the attributes needed for deployment to be lighter than
+the attributes needed for deployment to be lighter than the
-   the SmartExplainer object.
--  SmartPredictor performs additional consistency checks before
+SmartExplainer object. - SmartPredictor performs additional consistency
-   deployment.
--  SmartPredictor allows you to configure the way of summary to suit
+checks before deployment. - SmartPredictor allows you to configure the
-   your use cases.
--  It can be use with API or in batch mode.
+way of summary to suit your use cases. - It can be used with API or in
+batch mode.

 .. code:: ipython3